About this Page

 - Information supporting the hospice belief that non-compliance is in error, or evidence of the impact of extraordinary circumstances which prevented timely submission of data

-- The request for reconsideration must be accompanied by supporting documentation demonstrating compliance.
-CMS will be unable to review any request without the necessary documentation.
-Supporting documentation may include any or all of the following provided as examples:
+The request for reconsideration must be accompanied by supporting documentation demonstrating compliance with QRP data.
+CMS will be unable to review any request without the necessary documentation

-Please note: Never include patient information (i.e. protected health information (PHI), patient identified information (PII), or other Health Insurance Portability and Accountability Act (HIPAA) violations) in the documentation being submitted to CMS for review.
-This includes attaching HIS-Admission or HIS-Discharge records and sending to CMS via email.
+Note: Never include patient information (i.e. protected health information (PHI), the patient identified information (PII), or other Health Insurance Portability and Accountability Act (HIPAA) violations) in the documentation being submitted to CMS for review.
+This includes attaching HIS-Admission or HIS-Discharge records and sending them to CMS via email.
 Email is NOT a secure transmission product and any PHI/PII sent via email will enact security violation protocol prompting involvement by the CMS security offices.

 Review Data Submissions---Helpful Information

-Helpful information on how to review the submitted data is available on the HQRP webpages, Hospice Quality Reporting Program, CMS.gov website.
+Helpful information on how to review the submitted data is available on the HQRP webpages.

 Reconsideration Request Process Timeline